magore/hp85disk/README.md

 ## HP85 Disk Emulator Copyright &copy; 2014 Mike Gore
  * See [COPYRIGHT](COPYRIGHT.md) for a full copywrite notice for the project

- This project emulates three GPIB devices
+ This project emulates three GPIB device
   * SS80 HP9134L disk at 700 for my HP85A (with 85A roms)
   * Amigo 9121D disk  at 710 for my HP85B (with 85B roms)
   * Printer capture   at 720 for my HP54645D scope